allebone/help.omni.af.mil/docs/PEX/Training.md

 Several permission roles can access the Continuation Training module and perform administrative functions, in addition to PEX Admin and Administrator.
 The pseudo-role Supervisor also has limited functions in the CT module, and any Basic User can access the module for the purpose of submitting Training Accomplishment Reports \(TARs\) via the Reporting tab:

-* ARMS Import/Export is required to access the ARMS ta2.
+* ARMS Import/Export is required to access the ARMS tab.
 This role cannot be assigned to a Joint Use account, i.e., the user must be associated to a Personnel record.

-* Training Administrator can perform any function in the CT module except audit TARs and access the ARMS ta2.
+* Training Administrator can perform any function in the CT module except audit TARs and access the ARMS tab.

-* Training CT Administrator can perform any function in the CT module except audit TARs, setup and use the TACTICS tab, and access the ARMS ta2.
+* Training CT Administrator can perform any function in the CT module except audit TARs, setup and use the TACTICS tab, and access the ARMS tab.

 * Training Auditor \(previously Training Auditor/ARMS\) can audit TARs for both unit-level and ARMS tasks, import and export ARMS data, as well as view Training Tasks and Overview tabs.
-It cannot access the ARMS ta2.
+It cannot access the ARMS tab.

-* Basic User can access and use the Training Tasks tab within the module, as well as submit TARs for squadron personnel via the Reporting ta2.
+* Basic User can access and use the Training Tasks tab within the module, as well as submit TARs for squadron personnel via the Reporting tab.

 * Supervisor is a pseudo-role which is assigned in the Personnel module.
 In addition to the functions of Basic Users, individuals assigned as a supervisor can also the access the CT tab of their supervisees’ training folders from which they can view subordinate’s CT status, generate daily and monthly TAR reports and view the status of tasks reported but not yet updated in PEX displays.
 If the unit has set up the CT module to allow it, supervisors may also audit TARs of their supervisees from within the training folder.